xcat2/xcat-core/docs/source/advanced/networks/getadapter.rst

 these names do not correspond to actual labels on the chassis.
-Now, most of the linux distribution support naming the adapter with slot information which makes adapter name predictable. xCAT add ``getadapter`` script which can be running during discovery stage to detect the adapter names and pci slot information to help customer configure the network.
+Now, most of the linux distribution support naming the adapter with slot information which makes adapter name predictable. xCAT add ``getadapter`` script which can be run during discovery stage to detect the adapter names and pci slot information to help customer configure the network.